 Marie was the first woman in Australia to head a statutory authority when she chaired the Whitlam Government’s Social Welfare Commission in 1973.
 She had a long and distinguished career in public service, being awarded a Public Service Medal in 1990 and a Centenary Medal in 2011.

-She was a founding member in 1989 of the NFAW and chairs the Social Policy Committee, which plays a leadership role for women’s organisations nationally in the research and analysis of the impacts of policies on woman.
+She was a founding member in 1989 of the NFAW and chaired the Social Policy Committee until early 2020.
+The SPS plays a leadership role for women’s organisations nationally in the research and analysis of the impacts of policies on woman.
 She is also a committee member for the Australian Woman’s Archives Project.

 She has been inducted into the Victorian Parliament’s Honour Roll of Women and the ACT Honour Roll of Women.